How I Test and Review Scopes

 • Overall usability and ergonomics

-• Reticle performance in various conditions
+• Reticle performance in various lighting and background conditions

 • Battery life for illuminated reticles